-Big and Little Films Pty Ltd was incorporated by Michael McMahon and Tony Ayres.
-Between 1998 and 2009 Michael and Tony positioned the company as one of Australia’s most exciting independent production companies working in feature films, documentaries, and television drama.
-In that period the company developed and produced a wide range of content which won prestigious awards both in Australia and internationally.
+Between 1998 and 2009 Michael McMahon and Tony Ayres positioned Big and Little Films as one of Australia’s most exciting independent production companies working in feature films, documentaries, and television drama.
+In that period the company developed and produced a wide range of content which won prestigious awards both in Australia and internationally, including The Home Song Stories, Wildness, Sadness and Bogan Pride.

 In 2009, Michael and Tony went on to co-found Matchbox Pictures Pty Ltd with three other producers.
 Matchbox Pictures has since become one of Australia’s most successful production companies, producing acclaimed television drama series, feature films, documentaries, and unscripted television for domestic and international audiences.

 Michael re-established Big and Little Films in 2019, continuing its legacy as an independent, creator-led production company.
-Tony now develops and creates his new work through Big and Little Films, marking a new chapter for the company focused on distinctive, ambitious storytelling for global audiences.
+Tony has recently rejoined and now develops and creates his new work through Big and Little Films, marking a new chapter for the company focused on distinctive, ambitious storytelling for global audiences.

 our team